 Insulin has to be given in a dose which matches the carbohydrate content of the food and drink we eat at meals and snacks; this is called carbohydrate counting.
 The dose of insulin given with food and drink is called “bolus insulin”.
 Your body, even when not eating, always has a low level of insulin in the blood stream.
 This is important to deal with glucose released from the liver and muscles and is called “basal insulin”, and is given once or twice every day and is not related to food.

-Key message: The children’s diabetes team will be able to teach you how to care for
+Key message: The children’s diabetes team will be able to teach you how to care fordiabetes and offer you on going help and support.

 It is possible to be diagnosed with type 2 diabetes as a young person even though it is often considered to be a disease in older people.
 It is just as serious as type 1 diabetes but will require different treatments and education sessions.
 With type 2 diabetes the body does make insulin but the insulin does not work well enough to keep the blood glucose in the normal range.